ballerina-platform/module-ballerinax-java.jdbc/examples/facebook/posts/README.md

 ## Send Sample Requests

-Run the following cURL request to manipulate facebook posts.
+Run the following cURL request to manipulate the Facebook posts.

 #### Create the New Post
 ```